Contents

 How premium bonds work

 When a bond is issued, its face value is the amount the investor will receive at maturity.
-The bond also has a coupon rate, determining the annual interest payment.
+The bond also has a coupon rate, which determines the annual interest payment.

 Let’s consider an example: